WDmaster235/DataHelpers/README.md

 1. Inside the `src` folder, create a new class file for your data structure or helper function.
 Name it something meaningful, for example: `MyCustomStructure.cs`.

-2. Add your class definition in the file.
+2. Add your class definition to the file.
 Make sure your class is well-documented using XML comments for easy integration into the library's documentation.

    ```csharp
    /// <summary>